What is Bellydance

 Do I have to have a stage name?

 Nope!
 I do, but it isn’t a requirement.
-I like to keep different parts of my life seperate, which is why I’ve opted to have one.
+I like to keep different parts of my life separate, which is why I’ve opted to have one.

 Do bellydancers strip?

-No. Bellydance has fought a long, hard battle to be seen as a non-sexual, family friendly danceform.
+No. Bellydance has fought a long, hard battle in the West to be seen as a non-sexual, family friendly danceform.
+It is, in its origins, a family-friendly folk and social dance.
+Fusing it with overtly sexualized danceforms or acts can read as really disrespectful to the origins of the dance and the people who have fought for it’s family-friendly status.
 While some people fuse burlesque and bellydance together, I, personally, prefer to think of those performances as burlesque with bellydance influence, rather than as bellydance with stripping.
+I also, personally, would not create or perform an act that blatantly fused the two.
 While I encourage sex-positivity, and do not tolerate slut-shaming, it is important to respect the boundaries that the bellydance community at large has set, and the struggle that past bellydancers have made to give current dancers access to family-friendly stages.

 Is belly dance expensive?